tychen-SJTU/MECD-Benchmark/README.md

 ## 🔥 Fine-tuning & Evaluation of VLLMs
 We fine-tune the vision-language projector of 🦙Video-LLaVA and 🦜VideoChat2 using LoRA under its official implementation on our entire MECD training set.
+During the fine-tuning phase, the relation is transformed into a list of length (n-1), and the regular pattern of causality representation offered by the conversation is supplied to the VLLM.
 Please follow the command to reproduce thr fine-tuning result on our MECD benchmark:

 Evaluate the causal discovery ability after fine-tuning of 🦙Video-LLaVA: